Sheryl Sandberg on International Women's Day: Women work more hours than men

 In 2016 there were 25% more Tweets about "feminism" or "women's rights" (and translations of those phrases in 10 languages) compared with 2015, Filadelfo said.
 So far in 2017, the conversation has nearly doubled compared to the same period a year ago.

-The Snapchat (SNAP) app marked the day with photo filters honoring women including Frida Kahlo, Rosa Parks and Marie Curie, as well as a general International Women's Day filter.
+Snapchat (SNAP) marked the day with photo filters honoring women including Frida Kahlo, Rosa Parks and Marie Curie, as well as a general International Women's Day filter.